cloudposse/docs/content/reference/stacks.md

 When you have configuration that you want to share across various stacks, use catalogs.
 Catalogs are the SweetOps term for shared, reusable configuration.

-By convention, all shared configuration for stacks is put in the `stacks/catalogs/` folder, which can then be used in the root `stacks/` stack files via `import`.
+By convention, all shared configuration for stacks is put in the `stacks/catalog/` folder, which can then be used in the root `stacks/` stack files via `import`.
+These files use the same stack schema.

-There are a few types of shared configuration which are worth noting:
+There are a few suggested shared catalog configurations that we recommend adopting:

 * **Global Catalogs**: For any configuration to share across **all** stacks.
   * For example, you create a `stacks/catalogs/globals.yaml` file and utilize `import` wherever you need that catalog.